horvbalint/speer/README.md

 ### Push notifications

   As mentioned before, Speer connects you to your partner directly leaving out servers from the data-flow.
 But this also means that you can't talk with someone who is not online.
 To overcome this problem, one can register its devices to receive push notifications.
 If you want to talk to someone who has notification devices configured but is not online, you can "ping" (send a short message to) them to let them know that you want to talk to them.

+  > Note: Push notifications will be stored on third-party servers (like Google), but will be encrypted.

 ## Donation